-Chelsea Handler Goes Topless & Wears A Diaper In A New Instagram Post
+Chelsea Handler Goes Topless And Wears A Diaper In A New Instagram Post

 Emmy Rossum, Rob Delaney, Joely Fisher, and even Jennifer Garner all took some time to show the activist some love on her post, with Garner — especially — giving credit to Chelsea’s trainer, Ben Bruno, for the hard work she puts into her body.

-What’s more, Ben Bruno frequently takes the time to show off Chelsea Handler’s progress on his Instagram page, and even walks some of his followers through the diet and exercise steps they take to make her have a slamming beach body all year round.
+What’s more, Ben Bruno frequently takes the time to show off Chelsea Handler’s progress on his Instagram page, and even walks some of his followers through the diet and exercise steps they take to get her a slamming beach body all year around.